HP LaptopHP Pavilion DV6

 Release the latch.
 Remove the service cover.

-Once the service cover was removed, you can access the hard drive, RAM and wireless card.
+Once the service cover is removed, you can access the hard drive, RAM, and wireless card.

 Disconnect two antenna cables and remove two screws.
 Remove the wireless card.